3mdeb/blog.3mdeb.com/source/_posts/2016-06-25-project-analysis-for-embedded-system-consultants.markdown

 In general customer should receive document based on which business decision can be made.

-* Brief consultant experience
+* Brief project description
-* Risk analysis
+* Feasibility and risk analysis
 * Plan of action
 * Time estimates
 * Additional cost

 Usually those sections overlap in some way.

-### Brief consultant experience
+### Brief project description

-IMO this should be first section of every proposal.
-In this section consultant provide information about his/her expertise in project area.
-This section should be short and contain biggest achievement
+Section should in general describe consultant's understanding of project and goals that have to be achieved.
+It is good to provide requirements or features as list of bullet points in this point to build correct ground for whole document.

+This section should present minimal information that describe project.

+### Feasibility and risk analysis

+This section is core of whole document.
+It contain information about features and how those can be implemented.